 Graduate student expectations are different from undergrad expectations in a number of ways.
 As a graduate student, the coursework is significantly tougher, as the academic curriculum is more rigorous.
 You are expected to come into graduate school with a certain level of knowledge and a skill set and be able to apply these from the beginning.

 There is a level of personal and professional growth expected of graduate students.
 Networking amongst new classmates, professors, and a new school community is a must.
-You must be able to balance your career alongside graduate school courses, and be able to be successful at both simultaneously.
+You must be able to balance your career alongside graduate school courses and be able to be successful at both simultaneously.

-Graduate students need to do a tremendous amount of research.
+A professional student needs to do a tremendous amount of research.
 You are constantly researching various topics within the scope of the course you are taking.
 Additionally, analyzing data is a big part of graduate school.
 Learning how to find and collect the data, analyze it, and base strategic plans and goals from it are all important expectations of a graduate student.
 Many times, the data you collect and analyze can be used to positively impact the school or district you are working in.

 Prioritize Time Management